 English-speaking drivers, plenty of room for luggage

 If you take a transfer at the airport: CZK 150 (the trip is free for children under 6 y.o.);

 If you book a transfer in advance: EUR 11

-individual tourists with hand-luggage, those who are travelling without small children
+individual tourists with hand-luggage; those who are traveling without small children

 If you book a transfer in advance, you will be picked up at the airport.

 Taxi from Prague Airport is rather expensive.
-But for some travellers it is the most comfortable way to get to the city centre: for example, for those who don't want to get there by metro with changes or exhaust their small children by long waiting for the Airport Express.
-A Prague Airport taxi will take you right to your hotel (it doesn't matter if it's in the city centre or in the suburbs).
-The cost of taxi from Prague Airport to city centre depends on whether you take a car on the spot or book it in advance (the second option is more preferable for prudent tourists).
+But for some travelers, it is the most comfortable way to get to the city center: for example, for those who don't want to get there by metro with changes or exhaust their small children by long waiting for the Airport Express.
+A Prague Airport taxi will take you right to your hotel (it doesn't matter if it's in the city center or in the suburbs).
+The cost of a taxi from Prague Airport to city center depends on whether you take a car on the spot or book it in advance (the second option is preferable for prudent tourists).

 from the airport to your hotel/any address

 If you book a transfer in advance, you will be picked up upon arrival.
 The driver will meet you with a nameplate.

 If you take it at the airport: air-conditioning, no stops and no other passengers

 If you book a transfer in advance: child seats, fresh water, English-speaking operator

 from EUR 28

-families with small children, inexperienced tourists, those who are in the country for the first time or don't know the language, disabled people, aged tourists, those who are travelling with large luggage or are arriving at night
+families with small children; inexperienced tourists; those who are in the country for the first time or don't know the language; disabled people; aged tourists; those who are traveling with large luggage or are arriving at night

 If you book a taxi in advance, the driver will meet you at the exit from the arrivals area with a nameplate.
-If you want to take a taxi at the airport, then use enquiry counters of official Prague carriers (for instance, AAA or Radiocab companies).
+If you want to take a taxi at the airport, then use the counters of official Prague carriers (for instance, AAA or Radiocab companies).
 They can be found in each terminal.